All motifs

 3 mentions

-Now I'm running with my dress unbuttoned, screaming, "But, daddy, I love him
+Now I'm runnin' with my dress unbuttoned Screamin', "But, Daddy, I love him

 Incidental

-Now I'm dancing in my dress in the sun and even my daddy just loves him
+Now I'm dancin' in my dress in the sun and Even my daddy just loves him

 Incidental